gcanti/fp-ts/docs/modules/Record.ts.md

 ## reduceRightWithIndex

-Same as `reduceWithIndex`, but reduce starting from the right (i.e. in reverse order).
+Same as `reduceWithIndex`, but reduce starting from the right (i.e. in reverse order, from the last to the first entry according to the given `Ord`).

 **Signature**